mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 service resulted in the issuance of an Admiralty specification for a mid-sized escort vessel expressly for close protection of unarmed transport craft.
-The design which was finally accepted was the Fer-de- lance destroyer escort.
+The design which was finally accepted was the Fer-de-lance destroyer escort.

 DESTROYER ESCORT **CLASS: FER-DE-LANCE**